 7. Sew a muslin and to ensure that the bodice fits your body properly.
-If your full bust is is 6" greater than the size chart for your size you may need to add some width into the centre front piece to account for bust point changes.
-Try putting 2/3 of the difference into the side and 1/3 into the centre front.
+If your full bust is is 6" greater than the size chart for your size you may need to add some width into the Centre Front piece to account for bust point changes.
+In this case, you may wish to add 2/3 of the difference into the Side Front and 1/3 into the Centre Front.

 - leave the skirt as-is and have a little less gather in the front

 - add the same amount to the foldline of the front skirt piece as was added to the side front

 Small Bust Adjustment